 If circumstances change in your household, and/or parents do not feel comfortable sending their kids to their registered camp they have five options.

 - They can move their registration to another camp later this season

 - Transfer their registration to 2022 camping season and avoid any cost increases

 - Donate the registration to the ministries of the camp

 - Receive a full refund of your payments

-By signing up now, you guarantee your spot at your preferred camp, help SFC gauge the interests of parents sending kids to camp this summer, and allow directors to recruit the appropriate amount of staff.
+By signing up now, you guarantee your spot at your preferred camp, help SFC engage in better stewardship and service, and allow directors to recruit the appropriate amount of staff.

 SFC Response to COVID-19